-- Title should be meaningful, catchy and consistent with the article's contents
+- The title should be meaningful, catchy and consistent with the article's contents

-- Article should be of high quality content, not widely available on the Internet and not basic or trivial
+- The article should be of high-quality content, not widely available on the Internet and not basic or trivial

 - Article content should be informative and In-depth, addressing areas of interest for a wide audience